 ✓

-Auto-update, signing, OS integration, and enterprise distribution are scoped in discovery — not discovered when IT blocks your first enterprise deal.
+Auto-update, signing, OS integration, and enterprise distribution plans are scoped in discovery — not discovered after your first release breaks.

 Know what you're building